-Investments of Canadian Insurance Companies Operating Abroad.- An important change in the revised figures shown in Tables 43 to 46 is the omission of an item previously included, viz., "Investments of Canadian Insurance Companies Operating in Other Countries" These insurance investments, so-called, are not investments of quite the same character as the other items.
+Investments of Canadian Insurance Companies Operating Abroad.- Insurance investments, so-called, are not investments of quite the same character as the other items shown in the tables.
 The large assets in other countries held by Canadian insurance branches in those countries have against them, besides ordinary liabilities, the fiduciary interest of the policyholders.
-In fact when the prospective claims of policyholders are considered it appears that, on balance, there is a small net investment of these branches in Canada rather than a Canadian investment abroad.
+In fact, when the prospective claims of policyholders are considered, it appears that, on balance, there is a small net investment of these branches in Canada rather than a Canadian investment abroad.
 This is possible because the assets underlying the reserve funds need not all be held abroad.
 On the other hand, the fact that assets can be transferred between countries gives an importance to them as a factor in capital movements.
 Again, British and foreign securities held by Canadian companies in Canada have already been included as Canadian investments abroad.
-On account of the ambiguity of this item and the fact that it has already been included in another form, it has not been repeated in the tables.
+On account of the ambiguity of the item "Investments of Canadian Insurance Companies Operating in Other Countries" and the fact that it has already been included in another form, it has not been repeated in the tables.

-With regard to British and foreign insurance investments in Canada, since there exist net assets in Canada over all liabilities including reserves against future claims of Canadian policyholders the residual amount is shown as a bona fide investment in Canada in Tables 43 and 45.
+With regard to British and foreign insurance investments in Canada, since there exist net assets in Canada over all liabilities including reserves against future claims of Canadian policyholders, the residual amount is shown in Table 40 as a bona fide investment in Canada.